Don Fornes

 Why Subcontractors Default

-Defaults arise from a combination of financial, operational, and external challenges, but often in the context of the subcontractor overextending themselves in pursuit of more business.
+Defaults arise from financial, operational, and external challenges, but often in the context of the subcontractor overextending themselves in pursuit of more business.
 As one leading SDI underwriter aptly noted, "Subcontractors don’t die of starvation; they die of overeating."
 Typical reasons for default include:

 Lack of Industry Experience